For commercial carriers

 Chaining up

-Commercial trucks weighing between 5,000 kg and 11,794 kg GVW must carry chains or acceptable traction devices, unless the vehicle is equipped with winter rated tires with the 3-peaked mountain and snowflake symbol or the M+S symbol.
+Commercial vehicles with a Licensed Gross Vehicle Weight (LGVW) between 5,000 kg and 11,794 kg need to carry chains or acceptable traction devices, unless the vehicle is equipped with winter-rated tires with the 3-peaked mountain and snowflake symbol or the M+S symbol.

-Commercial vehicles 11,794 kg GVW and greater, such as tractor trailers, are required to carry steel chains on most major highways.
+Heavy commercial vehicles 11,794 kg LGVW and greater, such as tractor trailers, are required to carry steel chains on most major highways.

-You need to use chains, or other traction devices, when lights are flashing on designated chain-up routes or overhead message signs specify a chain-up is in effect.
-DriveBC lists commercial chain requirements too.
+Drivers of heavy commercial vehicles are required to chain up when lights are flashing on chain-up signs or when overhead message signs specify a chain-up is in effect.
+The DriveBC website also shows routes where chain-up requirements are in place.

-Failure to follow the regulations may result in you being turned back or fined under the BC Motor Vehicle Act.
-The vehicle may also be turned back from the route.
+Failure to follow the requirements may result in your vehicle being turned back from its intended route and your driver being fined under the BC Motor Vehicle Act.

 - Commercial vehicles over 11,794 kg must carry steel tire chains from October 1 to April 30 on most major highways.